 Significant control over Sonic Healthcare by individual investors implies that the general public has more power to influence management and governance-related decisions

 A total of 25 investors have a majority stake in the company with 35% ownership

-A look at the shareholders of Santos Limited (ASX:STO) can tell us which group is most powerful.
-We can see that individual investors own the lion's share in the company with 59% ownership.
+If you want to know who really controls Sonic Healthcare Limited (ASX:SHL), then you'll have to look at the makeup of its share registry.
+With 58% stake, individual investors possess the maximum shares in the company.
 In other words, the group stands to gain the most (or lose the most) from their investment into the company.

-Let's take a closer look to see what the different types of shareholders can tell us about Santos.
+Let's take a closer look to see what the different types of shareholders can tell us about Sonic Healthcare.

-What Does The Institutional Ownership Tell Us About Santos?
+What Does The Institutional Ownership Tell Us About Sonic Healthcare?